-- 2. Judge three (3) NGC Flower Shows with a minimum of six (6) classes. - a.
-A Small Standard and Standard Flower Shows required to include at least one (1) class in Horticulture, one (1) class in Design and four (4) classes in any of the five (5) divisions. - b.
-A Horticulture Specialty Flower requires one (1) class in Horticulture and five (5) classes in any of the other four (4) divisions and A Design Specialty Flower Show requires three (3) classes of design or two (2) classes of Design and one (1) class in any of the other divisions, with the exception of BA Photography. - c.
+- 2. Judge three (3) NGC Flower Shows. - a.
+A Small Standard and Standard Flower Shows required to include at least one (1) class in Horticulture, one (1) class in Design and four (4) classes in any of the five (5) divisions.
+A Horticulture Specialty Flower Show requires at least one (1) class in Horticulture and five (5) classes in any of the four (4) divisions (Horticulture, Education, Youth/Sponsored, or Botanical Arts).
+A Design Specialty Show requires three (3) classes of Design or two (2) classes of Design and one (1) class in any of the divisions (Design, Education, Youth/Sponsored, or Botanical Arts). - b.
 Exception: Photography is not eligible for a judging credit. - 3.
 Only one (1) alternate judging credit is permitted.
 It may be earned by: - a.
 Serving on a Flower Show School or Symposium Master Judging Panel in either Horticulture or Design.
 The passing grade completed point scoring form must be signed by the Instructor. - b.
 Serving as a Flower Show Symposium Chairman. - c.
 Serving as the chairman of two (2) Flower Show School Courses. - d.
 Serving on an Evaluation Panel for an NGC Flower Show. - 4.
 Only one (1) excess judging credit (excess judging credit earned in the year prior to refreshing but not needed to meet requirements) may be applied toward the next refresher.